What Are the Qualifications?

 - participate as a member in district committees which meet either monthly, quarterly or annually depending on the committee and/or Monroe County School Board Association Committees which meet monthly;

-- be visible at district events – athletics, fine arts, robotics, etc.; and
+- are visible at district events – athletics, fine arts, robotics, etc.; and

 - have the ability to receive digital documents and sign into the district protected area of the website